wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <ul><a target="_blank" href="https://kubernetes.io/">https://kubernetes.io</a><br />
    (<a target="_blank" href="https://twitter.com/kubernetesio/">Twitter: @kubernetesio</a>)</ul>

+The website, and the Kubernetes code is maintained by the Linux Foundation, which also owns the registered trademark for Kubernetes (the logo of a sailing ship's wheel).

 <img align="right" alt="kubernetes-logo-125x134-15499.png" src="https://user-images.githubusercontent.com/300046/33524448-ca1d7e30-d7da-11e7-9358-45845910198c.png">
 <a target="_blank" href="https://cloudplatform.googleblog.com/2016/07/from-Google-to-the-world-the-Kubernetes-origin-story.html">This blog</a> and
 <a target="_blank" href="http://softwareengineeringdaily.com/2016/07/20/kubernetes-origins-with-craig-mcluckie/">podcast</a>